Ulysses-101/ulysses-101.github.io/index.md

 ### Welcome to Secure Webb

-I created Secure Webb so that my family and friends can use the internet securely and without your personal browser data being collected.
+I created Secure Webb so that my family and friends can use the internet securely and without personal browsing data being collected.

 ## The main benefits: